 Many students may find relief from crushing student loan debt simply by refinancing their student loans into a new product that offers a lower interest rate and better terms.

 The best part is, that refinancing your loans means never having to work in a certain profession or pay a percentage of your discretionary income for decades.
 With refinancing, you remain in control of your life – and your career.

-SoFi is a company who offers student loan refinancing at competitive rates that may be lower than what you’re paying now.
+Credible is a company that offers student loan refinancing at competitive rates that may be lower than what you’re paying now.
 If you feel your rate is high, check out Credible to see if they can offer a better option.

 In addition to securing a lower interest rate, here are some other reasons it might make sense to refinance:

-- You have multiple loans at several interest rates – If you are paying several payments each month, it can pay to refinance all your loans into one product with a low rate and ideal terms.
+- You Have Multiple Loans at Several Interest Rates: If you are paying several payments each month, it can refinance all your loans into one product with a low rate and ideal terms.

 - Your Loans Have a Variable Interest Rate: If you worry about how a variable rate could affect your loan payments in the future, you can consider refinancing into a fixed-rate loan product with monthly payments that will never change.